by L. Bremner

 Cock wo wit (Piled Boulders) An ancient rock shelter where the oldest artifacts were found, dating over 2000 years ago.

-The trail is only open on the weekends (Oct. – July) from 7:30 am – 5:00 pm.
+The trail is only open daily (Sept.
+1 – July 4th) from 7:30 am – 5:00 pm.
+July 5th – Aug.
+31st open only Fridays, Saturdays and Sundays 7:30 am – 5 PM.
 There is an admission fee to hike the canyon.
 The fees are Adults $12.50 and Children (12 & under) $6.00.
 Ranger-led hikes are scheduled several times a day and last about 2.5 hours.
 If you hike the trail on your own it may only take you 1 to 1.5 hours, depending on your pace.
+No animals are allowed.

 For Information or Reservations call (760) 416-7044.